Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Dissecting sheep's eyeballs.md

 - See where the optic nerve leaves – ask the child where it goes (to the back of the brain where the visual cortex is).
 This is an opportunity to talk about the function of nerves if the child is keen.

 - The point where the optic nerve leaves is called the blind spot.
 There are no light sensitive cells here so you are actually blind in this bit of your eye.
 You can talk here about when Mum/Dad is driving the car and they have to turn around to check their blind spot before overtaking.
+This structure is also known as the optic disc, where the retina attaches to the eye.

 - See that it’s dark; this is so it absorbs the maximum amount of light

 - In sheep's eye there’s an iridescent coloured part, called the tapetum lucidum (‘bright carpet’ in Latin), just behind the retina.
 It reflects light back to the retina, increasing the amount of light that the retina receives.
 This helps animals such as the sheep to see better at night.
 We don’t have a tapetum lucidum so we can hardly see at all in the dark.
 Ask the child if they have ever seen a photo of their/their friend’s cat/dog.
 Animal’s eyes often appear to glow blue, yellow or green in photos because of the light from the flash reflecting off the coloured tapetum.
+This increases sensitivty, but decreases resolution.
+This is because a blurred image can be produced as a result of the rod cones sensing the photons that rebounces off the retina at an angle.

 ***OTHER THINGS TO TALK ABOUT***